LIVE

 Handgun Qualification License (HQL): Required to Purchase or Possess

-TL;DR: Maryland requires an HQL under Md.
+TL;DR: Maryland gun laws require an HQL under Md.
 Code Pub.
-Safety § 5-117.1 to purchase or possess a handgun.
+Safety § 5-117.1, administered by the Maryland State Police Licensing Division, to purchase or possess a handgun.
 Requires 4-hour training minimum, fingerprints, background check, $50 fee.
 Valid 10 years.
 The Fourth Circuit Court of Appeals upheld the HQL requirement in August 2024.

 The HQL is the entry point for Maryland handgun ownership.
 You cannot purchase, rent, or receive a handgun as a gift in Maryland without one.
 Requirements include: